Updated June 12, 2023

 - We can combine VLOOKUP with IF and ISNA to generate a more versatile result where no #N/A gets reflected within the data for those values which doesn’t match.

 This has been a guide to Compare Two Columns in Excel using VLOOKUP.
-Here we discuss How to Compare Two Columns in Excel using VLOOKUP, along with practical examples.
+Here we discuss How to Compare Two Columns in Excel using VLOOKUP and practical examples.
 You can also go through our other suggested articles –